johnbillion/wp-json-schemas/CONTRIBUTING.md

        npm install

-3. If you want to run the tests locally, check the MySQL database credentials in the `tests/.env` file and amend them as necessary.

 ## Creating a REST API response schema

 The WordPress REST API response doesn't fully adhere to the JSON schema spec, so we need to tweak its output in order to generate a valid schema and to increase its specificity.